Charley Pride, first major Black star in country music, dies at 86

 Pride was voted entertainer of the year by the Country Music Association in 1971.
 He received a Grammy for his 1971 album, “Charley Pride Sings Heart Songs.”
 He won additional Grammys at the 1971 ceremony for two gospel songs, “Did You Think to Pray” and “Let Me Live.”

 In 1956, he married Rozene Cohran.
-In addition to his wife, survivors three children, reggae musician Carlton Pride; Dion Pride, a country singer; and Angela Pride; four siblings; five grandchildren; and two great-grandchildren.
+In addition to his wife, survivors include three children, reggae musician Carlton Pride; Dion Pride, a country singer; and Angela Pride; four siblings; five grandchildren; and two great-grandchildren.

 Pride credited his early experiences with giving him an unflinching determination to succeed.